SwarupGrg/tutorial-week-3/readme.md

 ```
 ```
 About microcontroller and its function
+The brain of the Arduino, which stores and runs the program, controls inputs/outputs, and processes data.

 ```
 ### 3. Find out how much memory is on Arduino UNO R3 board?
 Note out the different types of memory and capacity of each type.